tomteipl/tomteipl/README.md

 Its super light app that lets you talk with your LLMs thru **modern** and **compact** GUI.
 Check out the repo to see the features ✨

 Currently im learning `Python` which i love so far.
-I love learning new things and im not scared of them!

 If you find anything worth your *click*, leave a ⭐!